CSR-24/EightPuzzleGameAI/README.md

 7. c) cd <to the bin folder of turbo c>
 8. d) Now to run the already build game type-> game
 9. e) To develop further type tc and open game.cpp, enjoy:)

+To run the exe file.
+Extract the setup and run DosBox then navigate to the setup bin folder and type game.